rock-the-vote/Voter-Registration-Tool-API-Docs/source/index.html.md

 ## report status

-For a given partner, checks `partner_id` (ID in the "partners" table) and corresponding API key, and returns status of previously queued report.
+For a given partner, checks `gpartner_id` (ID in the "partners" table) and corresponding API key, and returns status of previously queued report.

 ### HTTP Request